 Every morning, Denverites flock in droves to Snooze, a self-proclaimed "A.M.
 Eatery."
-The culinary scientists behind Snooze truly believe that breakfast is the most important meal of the day, and it shows in the restaurant's extensive menu, including such adventurous creations as "Peanut Butter & Jelly Pancakes," "Apple Dandy Pancakes" and "Salmon of All Benedicts," alongside more traditional breakfast standbys.
+The culinary scientists behind Snooze truly believe that breakfast is the most important meal of the day, and it shows in the restaurant's extensive menu, including such adventurous creations as "Pineapple Upside Down Pancakes," "Sticky Toffee Pudding French Toast" and "Chilaquiles Benedict," alongside more traditional breakfast standbys.

 Shopping in Larimer Square

 Grab a latté and do a little window-shopping in Larimer Square.
-This revitalized historic district epitomizes urban style and sophistication; if you're on the hunt for tomorrow's trends, you'll find them here - either in the shops or on the locals who hang out in the square.
-What began as Denver's first city block is now one of the city's most chic fashion districts, with offerings from the biggest and most cutting-edge designers.
+This revitalized historic district oozes urban style and sophistication; if you're on the hunt for tomorrow's trends, you'll find them here — either in the shops or on the locals who hang out in the square.
+What began as Denver's first city block is now one of the city's chicest fashion districts, with offerings from some of the biggest and most innovative designers.

 Eye-opening Exhibits at Museum of Contemporary Art Denver

-Denver's cutting-edge arts world was given a new home recently in the form of the David Adjaye-designed Museum of Contemporary Art Denver (MCA Denver) on the corner of 15th and Delgany Streets, two blocks from Union Station.
-This lovely, modern building houses a constantly refreshed set of exhibits - no visit to MCA Denver is ever the same.
-MCA isn't as sprawling as its "big sister," the Denver Museum of Art, meaning that you can explore its every corner in an hour or two, then enjoy its rooftop cafe with panoramic cityscape views.
+Denver's cutting-edge arts world is epitomized in the form of the David Adjaye-designed Museum of Contemporary Art Denver (MCA Denver) on the corner of 15th and Delgany Streets, two blocks from Union Station.
+This lovely, modern building houses a constantly refreshed set of exhibits — no visit to MCA Denver is ever the same.
+MCA isn't as sprawling as its "big sister," the Denver Museum of Art, meaning that you can explore its every corner in an hour or two, then enjoy a drink at the rooftop cafe with panoramic cityscape views.

 LoDo is filled with grand buildings that have been lovingly restored and updated.

 Union Station, located at Wynkoop and 17th St., was constructed in two periods, 1881 and 1914.
-Union Station is in the process of being renovated into a transportation hub, with restaurants, a hotel, shopping and much more.
-The grand re-opening takes place in the summer of 2014.
+Since its renovation and grand reopening in the summer of 2014, Union Station is not only a major transportation hub, but also one of the city's most happening entertainment destinations, with restaurants, bars, a hotel, shopping and much more.
 The imposing center section is a Classical Beaux Arts design by Denver architects Gove & Walsh and the third version of the main entry and waiting room.
 The first Victorian design burned in 1894 and was rebuilt with a handsome but short-lived Romanesque tower.
 It was removed in 1910 to make way for an enlarged concourse.
 The most distinctive feature may be the bright orange signage encouraging patrons to "Travel by Train," a quaint relic from the pre-interstate highway era.

 The Oxford Hotel, located just one block southeast of Union Station at 1600 17th St., is Denver's oldest active hostelry, opening its doors in 1891.
-The Oxford is chock full of history, great Western art, and of course a resident ghost.
-Architect Frank Edbrooke constructed many of Denver's finest buildings including the Brown Palace Hotel, considered his masterpiece.
-Over the years, the Oxford acquired a couple of interesting additions such as the white porcelain Oxford Annex across the alley, by a creative architect / engineer, Montana Fallis, who also produced Denver's best known Art Deco structure on Champa St. But it was the 1935 creation of the "Cruise Room" just off the Oxford's main lobby that really epitomizes the Art Deco era in the Mile High City.
-The Cruise Room celebrated the end of Prohibition - a memorable and happy day for Denver's drinking classes.
+The Oxford is chock-full of history, great Western art and of course a resident ghost.
+Its architect, Frank Edbrooke, constructed many of Denver's finest buildings, including the Brown Palace Hotel, considered his masterpiece.
+Over the years, the Oxford acquired a couple of interesting additions, such as the white porcelain Oxford Annex across the alley, by a creative architect / engineer, Montana Fallis, who also produced Denver's best known Art Deco structure on Champa St. But it was the 1935 creation of the "Cruise Room" just off the Oxford's main lobby that really illustrates the Art Deco era in the Mile High City.
+The Cruise Room celebrated the end of Prohibition — a memorable and happy day for Denver's drinking classes.

-The D&F Tower (an acronym for Daniels & Fisher), located at the corner of Arapahoe St., was Denver's premier department store in 1911.
+The D&F Tower (an acronym for Daniels & Fisher), located at the corner of Arapahoe and 16th St., was Denver's premier department store in 1911.
 The Venetian-style campanile, soaring vertically for 330 feet, is all that remains of the once-famous emporium, absorbed into the May Company in 1955.
-The slender, 20-story structure was designed by Frederick Sterner who later re-located to New York City where he earned lucrative fees crafting elegant town-homes for wealthy New Yorkers.
-Meanwhile, his Denver tower, a 3/4 scale rendering of Campanile San Marco in Venice, became a popular tourist attraction and a symbol of the Queen City.
+The slender, 20-story structure was designed by Frederick Sterner, who later re-located to New York City where he earned lucrative fees crafting elegant townhomes for wealthy New Yorkers.
+Meanwhile, his Denver tower, a 3/4 scale rendering of Campanile San Marco in Venice, became a popular tourist attraction and a symbol of the city.
 Today it contains office condominiums, after a loving restoration in the 1980s.